longndt/vue-course/lesson1-fundamentals-setup/lab/lab1.md

 ## Overview

-In this lab session, you'll create a Student Dashboard application using TypeScript and Vue 3.
+In this lab session, you'll create a Student Dashboard application using JavaScript and Vue 3.
 This project demonstrates building a professional management system with multiple views and data handling using Vue 3's Composition API and modern development practices.

 ## Exercises

 - Exercise 1: Project Setup
-- Exercise 2: TypeScript Components
+- Exercise 2: JavaScript Components
 - Exercise 3: Interactive Dashboard
 - Exercise 4: Advanced Features